Get all of the steps for this painted tile fireplace makeover in the post. A painted stone fireplace can add a simple elegance to a home.

 It’s an easy DIY that packs a big punch.

-This is the before.
+This is our fireplace and mantel before I painted it black.
 It’s already pretty I know.
 I talk more about that at the bottom of the post.
+It’s no surprise this fireplace surround has been painted many times.
+Before it was white, it was taupe.

-This is a an idea I’ve been secretly thinking of for almost a year.
+This was an idea I’ve been secretly thinking of for almost a year.
 I was worried Ray wouldn’t be on board with me painting our stone tile.

 One day a few weeks ago he said he thought our tile looked outdated.